-We love my Spicy Citrus Black Bean Recipe and my Black Bean and Corn Salsa, but what if we tire of black beans?
+We love my Spicy Citrus Black Bean Recipe and my Black Bean and Corn Salsa, but what if we’re tired of black beans?

-These lentil salads with sun-dried tomatoes are the perfect answer!
+This lentil salad with sun-dried tomatoes is the perfect answer!

 MY FAVORITE MARINATED LENTIL SALAD RECIPE

-- It uses basic ingredients I always have in my pantry.
+- It uses basic ingredients that I always have in my pantry.
+The only extra item you might need if you don’t keep it on hand is a jar of sun-dried tomatoes.

-- The perfect addition to a salad or as the main protein for a vegetarian meal.
+- Side dish or main dish.
+The perfect side dish for a meat-based meal or as the main protein for a vegetarian meal.

-This amazing lentil salad is so good we don’t even miss meat on meatless nights!
+This amazing lentil salad is so good we don’t even miss the meat on meatless nights!

-I really like the texture combination of green lentils and black lentils, but you can easily use all French green lentils or even brown lentils if you want.
+- Lentils.
+I like a combination of green and black lentils, but you can easily use all French green lentils or even brown lentils if you want.
+You can find dried lentils at almost any grocery store.

 HOW TO MAKE THE BEST LENTILS FOR SALAD